Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Cowboy Trail Rides – Red Rock Canyon Horseback Riding

-Right after the Fossil Canyon Trail is an area where you can indulge in a classic western experience.
+Right after the Fossil Canyon Trail is an area where you can indulge in a classic Western experience.
 Cowboy Trail Rides is a company specializing in horseback riding tours through the most beautiful areas of Red Rock Canyon.
 They specialize in 1-5 hour trail riding experiences.

-If you always wanted to be a cowboy in the old west here’s your opportunity.
-Even if you’ve never been on a horse their experienced guides will have you riding like an old hand in no time.
+If you always wanted to be a cowboy in the Old West, here’s your opportunity.
+Even if you’ve never been on a horse, their experienced guides will have you riding like an old hand in no time.
 Take a horseback riding adventure with Cowboy Trail Rides (viator.com).

 Skull Canyon

 Skull Canyon was revered for a long time for being a dangerous area full of predators and prey.
 Wild birds of prey would take their victims here for protection in the high walls of the canyon to secure their kill.
-This place is known as Skull Canyon because all you find after an animal was eaten was the picked clean remains of their skulls.
-Beware those who enter.

 Red Rock Canyon Visitor Center and Scenic Drive

 Whew, there is a lot to do and see on the way to Red Rock Canyon!
-Once you’ve finally made it to the entrance of the 13-mile scenic drive be sure to stop by the park’s visitor center for exhibits, information, snacks, and souvenirs.
-You’ll even get the chance to see a desert tortoise close up!
+Once you’ve finally made it to the entrance of the 13-mile scenic drive, be sure to stop by the Red Rock Canyon Visitor Center for exhibits, information, snacks, and souvenirs.

 Click here to find the Best Car Rental Deals for Your Las Vegas Adventure!

-Take a Tour to Red Rock Canyon from Las Vegas
+Red Rock Canyon Tours from Las Vegas

 What if you want to visit Red Rock Canyon while you’re in Las Vegas but don’t have a car?
 While I’ve heard that some visitors take a taxi or Uber out to the park, I can’t help but think that’s not the most enjoyable or inexpensive way to get to experience the park.
-I would suggest that you take a tour instead.

 There are tours from Las Vegas that visit the park daily and take you to some of the side trip destinations that I’ve mentioned such as Spring Mountain Ranch State Park before taking you to the visitor center and around the scenic loop drive.
-If you’re interested in letting someone else do the driving so you can fully relax and enjoy the journey, this tour to Red Rock Canyon from Las Vegas is a good choice.

 Final Thoughts